ibexa/documentation-developer/docs/guide/back_office_translations.md

 # Back Office translations

-## Changing Back Office languages
+## Enabling Back Office languages

+All translations are available as a part of [[= product_name =]].
 To enable Back Office translations, use the following configuration:

 ``` yaml
 ibexa: